Contra4: Evaluating Contrastive Cross-Modal Reasoning in Audio, Video, Image, and 3D: Experiments

 \section{Experiments}

 \textbf{Implementation Details:} For Step 2 and Step 3 we employ LLaMA-3.1-8B-Instruct~\citep{dubey2024llama} .
 For Step 4 we also use mistralai/Mistral-7B-Instruct-v0.2~\citep{jiang2023mistral}, and microsoft/Phi-3-medium-128k-instruct~\citep{abdin2024phi}.
 For the permutation checks we consider all possible permutations of the answer choices.
 For the text similarity we use all-MiniLM-L6-v2 encodings via \href{https://sbert.net/}{\texttt{sentence-transformers}}.
 Single run accuracy is reported.
 The datasets used to generate \texttt{Contra4} are summarized in Table \ref{tab:caption_datasets} in the Appendix with additional implementation details in Appendix \ref{app:implementation_details}.\\ \textbf{Models:} To assess task difficulty and position this dataset as a community challenge, we evaluate several state-of-the-art (SOTA) models capable of handling all four modalities.
 Two models, \textbf{X-InstructBLIP}~\citep{panagopoulou2023x} and \textbf{CREMA}~\citep{yu2024crema}, use a frozen LLM with separate modality encoders.
 They differ in that CREMA uses a fused Q-Former for modality alignment, requiring additional RGB input for 3D, whereas X-InstructBLIP maintains separate Q-Formers.
 We also evaluate \textbf{OneLLM}~\citep{han2023onellm}, which unifies modalities into a common space, connecting a fused modality encoder to the LLM, and trains the entire architecture, including the LLM.
 We also report performance of OneLLM finetuned on subsets sampled from each filtering pool in Step 4.
+We chose OneLLM for fine-tuning because it is the top-performing model that natively processes 3D point clouds, allowing us to measure the direct impact of finetuning on the core cross-modal reasoning task without confounding factors from input signal conversion.
 We further baseline Gemini using \texttt{gemini-2.0-flash-exp} on examples that do not contain 3D since it is not supported.
 Lastly, our \textbf{Caption Baseline} replaces multimodal scenes with predicted captions for an LLM-only approach (details in Appendix~\ref{app:caption_baseline}).